Health of the Stabyhoun

 The ASA currently does not test for VWD as there has only been one dog in all the world that has actually been documented as suffering from VWD.
 It may be that the Elisa test that was developed for the disease in Stabyhouns is not accurate.
 So we do not screen for this and thereby eliminate valuable genetic material.
 Should this in reality become a health issue in the breed, we will have to develop a more accurate Elisa test and at least not mate two carriers together.

-Other health problems are sporadically reported which cannot always be determined whether they are isolated cases or genetic.
-These dogs should not be bred in any case.
-A breeder, who wants to cross lines where the same problem exists on both sides of the pedigree, will get a negative advice for the breeding combination.
+Other health problems are sporadically reported which we are not always able to determine whether it is an isolated case or whether it is genetically caused.
+With these issues, dogs should at least not be bred.
+A breeder who wants to cross lines where the same problem was on both sides seen will be assuming some risk.

 PLEASE report any and all health issues to our Breed Advisors!
 It is essential to gather as much data as possible in order to protect our breed longterm.
 Thank you in advance.
 Please click here to report an issue.